Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Fertility Considerations

-An important nuance that patients and providers should be aware of: significant weight loss can improve fertility, sometimes dramatically.
+An important nuance that patients and providers should be aware of: weight loss can improve fertility, sometimes significantly.
 This is especially true for women with PCOS (polycystic ovary syndrome) or obesity-related anovulation.

 What this means practically: